 So put the kids to bed, grab your book, dim the lights, and let the relaxation begin!

 Epsom salt is a popular remedy for muscle tension and cramping as it is a rich source of magnesium sulfate.
-Magnesium is a commonly deficient mineral that has many functions in the body ranging from muscle control, nerve function, stress relief, insulin regulation, digestive function, and blood pressure control.
+Magnesium is a commonly deficient mineral that has many functions in the body ranging from muscle control, nerve function, stress relief, digestive function, and blood pressure control.

 Epsom salt baths are another way to boost your magnesium levels or provide relief to sore muscles after a strenuous workout.